liqingwen98/evo2/README.md

 ### Installation

-To get started with Evo 2, install from pip or from github
+To get started with Evo 2, install from pip or from github.
+We recommend using a conda environment with the prerequisites above.

 ```bash
 pip install evo2